 North Carolina Department of Transportation (NCDOT)

 During the Memorial Day holiday, the NCDOT typically suspends roadway construction projects throughout the state.
 Despite not having active work zones during this time, travelers are likely to see traffic reroutes and lane closures along the way.
-NCDOT recommend that travelers plan ahead to determine an alternate route to their destination in case of significant traffic delays.
+NCDOT recommends that travelers plan ahead to determine an alternate route to their destination in case of significant traffic delays.
 Real-time roadway information is available by dialing 511, following NCDOT on Twitter, or visiting DriveNC.gov.